top of page

 Options:

-• Let it go and try to compete on better service.
+• Let it go and compete on better service.

 • Take legal action to stop further distribution and seek damages.

-Lesson: When core intellectual property is at risk, contract enforcement may be non-negotiable.
+When core intellectual property is at risk, contract enforcement is often non-negotiable.

 How to Decide: A Practical Framework

-Before deciding to enforce a contract, business owners should consider the following questions:
+Before deciding to enforce a contract, business owners should consider these questions:

 1. What are the financial stakes?

-Compare the value of what was lost or owed against the estimated legal fees and disruption.
+Compare the lost or owed amount to estimated legal fees and disruptions.
 Is the payoff worth the risk?

-2. Is the other party able to pay or perform?
+2. Can the other party pay or perform?

 Enforcement is only valuable if the breaching party has the means to comply with a judgment or settlement.